lee2sman/archive/items/no-input.md

 image: no-input.webp
 alt: First page of pamphlet with intro info on No-Input Mixer Board mixing and an image of a mixer at top
 license:
+editor_note: I found this on a deep internet dive one night while looking for resources on no-input mixer board techniques after finding not much else.
+This was highly useful info!
 ---

 THE NOISE UPSTAIRS presents a FREE No-Input Mixer Workshop